bartificer/programming-by-stealth/docs/_tidbits/tidbit7.md

 Before we go much further, it's important to note that Apple used to call this app System Profiler.
 They changed the name but they didn't change it everywhere, so we'll actually need to reference it as System Profiler from the command line.

-If any of your applications are listed in System Information/Profiler as Intel, you need a different version.
+If any of your applications are listed in System Information (Profiler) as Intel, you need a different version.
 If they are listed as Universal, you could transfer the application and it will probably keep on working.
 However, Migration Assistant doesn't allow you to pick and choose; it's an all-or-nothing selection.

 I wanted a list of applications I could filter by some criteria, sort, mark off as complete, and maybe do even more with it.
 This tidbit will show you how to do just that.

 ## Getting the information

 The first step is to get information similar to what System Information shows in a format that can be used.
-System Information has a command line interface (CLI) but it's called System Profiler.
+System Information has a command line interface (CLI) but it still uses the old System Profiler name.
 Open your Terminal and type:

 ```bash
 system_profiler